Draft (sports): NHL

-A notable draft bust was Alexandre Daigle (1993), who is notable for saying "I'm glad I went number one, cause no one remembers number two" upon being drafted by the Ottawa Senators.
-The number two selection that year happened to be Hall of Famer Chris Pronger.
+A notable draft bust was Alexandre Daigle (1993 Draft), who is notable for saying "I'm glad I went number one, cause no one remembers number two" upon being drafted by the Ottawa Senators.
+The number two selection that year happened to be eventual Hockey Hall of Fame inductee Chris Pronger, and the Senators also missed out on Hall of Famer Paul Kariya who went 4th overall.